The methods used by the intelligence profession can be used in the normal workplace, to handle challenges that had previously been intractable.

 A poetic circle.
 I’m a creature of two worlds.
 My career over the last 25 years has been in management, handling ambitious and difficult situations.
 My fiction writing has focussed on espionage stories.
-Now the fiction has changed my work.
+But in recent years, my work has provided ideas for the fiction-writing, and the fiction has provided ideas for work.

 Manage unknown-unknowns